- Course Number:

-Course DescriptionTrains students in the basic skills required for wildland fire fighting.
-Students will study wildland fire behavior, fire control tactics, human factors on the fireline, standards for fire fighter safety and survival, and receive an introduction to the incident command system.
+Course DescriptionCovers the basic skills required for wildland fire fighting.
+Includes wildland fire behavior, fire control tactics, human factors on the fireline, standards for fire fighter safety and survival, and an introduction to the incident command system.
 Prerequisites: WR 90, RD 80 and MTH 20.

 Addendum to Course Description

-This course is required for completion of the Pre-employment certificate in Fire Protection Technology and meets the National Wildfire Coordinating Group (NWCG) academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.
+This course meets the academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.

 Intended Outcomes for the course

 1. Apply basic principles and procedures for wildland firefighting and meet academic requirements for S-130 Firefighting Training.